Kong/docs.konghq.com/app/docs/0.10.x/configuration.md

 ##### **server_tokens**

-Enables or disables emitting Kong version on error pages and in the "Server" or "Via" (in case the request was proxied) response header field.
+Enables or disables emitting Kong version on error pages and in the `Server` or `Via` (in case the request was proxied) response header field.

 Default: `on`